Why is prompting hard? Understanding prompts on binary sequence predictors: MORE COMPLEX DGS

-\end{enumerate} We first try to match $\lambda$ to the prompt.
+\end{enumerate} When the phase is unknown, it makes sense as a heuristic to first find a $\lambda$ to match the prompt.
 Take $\epsilon=0$ so that $y$ is binary, and enumerate all possible $y$'s of length $L$ with different phases (as in \cref{eq:all_phases}) and different values of $\lambda$.
-Pick the $y$ that has the fewest mismatch (smallest Hamming distance) with the binary prompt, note the best match by $y^*$ and the corresponding $\lambda$.
+Pick the $y$ that has the fewest mismatches (smallest Hamming distance) with the binary prompt, note the best match by $y^*$ and the corresponding $\lambda$.
 Effectively, this $\lambda$ produces the smallest ``mismatch'' between the lower bias and a \ZERO token in the prompt, and between the higher bias and a \ONE token in the prompt.

-Given the best matching binary $y^*$, we estimate $\eps$ as the proportion of incorrect match with the prompt: .
+Given the best matching binary $y^*$, we estimate $\eps$ as the proportion of incorrect matches with the prompt: .

-\subsubsection{Proportion correct}
+\subsubsection{Proportion Correct}

 \Cref{fig:switching_supp} extends the results of \cref{fig:switching}(middle).
-Note that in this experiment we search through all possibly binary prompts of length $\Lmax$, and for each prompt we compute the expectation \eqref{eq:log_loss_L} by enumerating all possible sequences of length $T$.
+Note that in this experiment we search through all possible binary prompts of length $\Lmax$, and for each prompt we compute the expectation \eqref{eq:log_loss_L} by enumerating all possible sequences of length $T$.
 For the Bayes predictor this can be done quite efficiently, but for neural predictors this is still quite computationally intensive.
 As such, we only sweep $T\in\{10, 30\}$.
 We observe a robust increasing pattern only on the Bayes predictor.
 For the neural predictors, there is a slight increasing trend only for $\eps=0.3$.